rowshni-git/Smart-Car-Parking-System/README.md

 # Smart-Parking-System

-Our proposed system includes the following features:
+The proposed system includes the following features:
- Auto gate opening,
+ # Auto gate opening,
  Auto detection of car presence,
  Detection of whether parking lot empty or occupied, Provides the number of available parking slots in the display,